SumiSastri/react-basics-to-hooks/docs/react-docs/core-concepts/FAQs-interview-questions-beginners/react-interview-questions.md

 14. **What is destructuring?**

+Destructuring is a vanilla JavaScript concept used for both objects and arrays.

+In React-2016 you can destructure `props` and `state` as they are both objects.
+In a class-based component, React Component `state` is defined in a JavaScript class, in the `constructor()` method as a JavaScript object.

+With React-2019, `state` is an array which is destructured to hold state information and the `useState` hook is used to access the component parts of the array.
+The `state` array element is then updated with the `setState` method.

-Destructuring is unpacking the components properties into single elements so that they can be passed down in a shorted version to the child components.
+Destructuring in React, as in JavaScript, is unpacking the `state` or `props` intrinsic properties as objects or arrays into single elements rather than key-value pairs so that they can be passed down in a shorted version to the child components.

-It is a JavaScript concept used for both objects and arrays.
-In React you can destructure props and state as they are both objects.

-With React 2019, arrays are destructured to hold state information.

 <!-- CHECK FOR DUPLICATE INFORMATION -->